Skip to main content

 Transforms

-Imagine you have a software component that provides a temperature value in Celsius, but another software component in your system requires that the temperature value be in Fahrenheit.
-Let's create a transform so these software components can be connected together.
+Imagine you have a software component that provides a temperature value in Celsius, but another software component in your system accepts Fahrenheit values as input.
+Here are the Flex specifications for these two messages:

 message struct Celsius {